rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 15 more

 ### database
-- Used by modules: cost_management, traceability, blending, system_config, sku_production, material_writeoff, masters_common, batch_production
+- Used by modules: material_writeoff, blending, batch_production, masters_common, sku_production, traceability, system_config, cost_management
 - Files: 8
 - Functions using this table:
   - generate_batch_traceable_code in puvi-backend/puvi-backend-main/utils/traceability.py